cnnacat/image2ascii/README.md

 # image2ascii

-i want to turn teto into ascii art.
+im making this so i can turn teto into ascii art. and because i hate myself and im addicted to C im doing it in C.